-ShaderPass elements are used to add post-processing to your scene.
+ShaderPass elements are used to add post-processing effects.
 Think of it as an additional plane that will be bound to your WebGL canvas container.
-This way you will be able to apply shaders to your whole WebGL scene.
+This way you will be able to apply shaders to a bunch of planes or to your whole WebGL scene.

 You can add multiple shader passes and they will be applied one after the other in their creation order.

 Useful to create WebGL textures based on HTML media elements

 The TextureLoader class loads images, videos and canvases and creates Textures using those HTML elements as sources.

 The PlaneTextureLoader class extends the TextureLoader class.
 Used internally by planes and shader passes to load medias, use the resulting textures and fire the onLoading and onReady callbacks.

 Math classes used for 3D vectors and matrices calculations.
 Highly based on three.js and glMatrix maths classes.

 Note that at the moment those classes are still not complete and implement only the methods needed internally by the library.